-On the other hand, don’t spend too much time online.
+On the other hand, don't spend too much time online.
 There are a lot of Web forums for expats with extremely useful information, but they also have a lot of posters who really just need a place to vent.
-That’s fine, but reading one complaint after another really made me feel anxious and pessimistic.
+That's fine, but reading one complaint after another really made me feel anxious and pessimistic.
 Also, I find that I get too caught up with keeping in touch with my friends on Facebook.
-I’ve been making an effort to spend more time visiting museums, exploring neighbourhoods or meeting up with people.
+I've been trying to spend more time visiting museums, exploring neighbourhoods or meeting people.

 Become a regular at a café.
-It’s amazing how quickly you can become good pals with the café owners or other regulars.
+How quickly you can become good pals with the café owners or other regulars is amazing.
 That really helps if you are feeling lonely.

 Check out the Community Services Center.
 They offer events, publications and assistance for expats living in Taiwan, as well as services like counselling.